fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 Since the current directory is tasks_proj_v2 and the source code under test is all within src, adding the option --cov=src generates a coverage report for that specific directory under test only.

-As you can see, some of the files have pretty low, to even 0%, coverage.
-These are good reminders: tasksdb_pymongo.py is at 0% because we’ve turned off testing for MongoDB in this version.
-Some of the others are pretty low.
-The project will definitely have to put tests in place for all of these areas before it’s ready for prime time.

-A couple of files I thought would have a higher coverage percentage are api.py and tasksdb_tinydb.py.
-Let’s look at tasksdb_tinydb.py and see what’s missing.
-I find the best way to do that is to use the HTML reports.

 If you run coverage.py again with --cov-report=html, an HTML report is generated: